youqian/elasticsearch-image/README.md

 ```
 `type` should be `image`.
 This is the type register by this plugin. **Mandatory**

 `feature` is a map of features for index.
-You can only search what you specific, e.g. JCD with LSH hash, but you cannot search CEDD with LSH hash, because the index is not created. **Mandatory, at least one is required**
+You can only search what you specific, e.g. base on example above, specific `JCD` with `LSH` in mapping allow search for it, but you cannot search `CEDD` with `LSH`
+because the index mapping for `LSH` is not specific and created.
+If you not specific hash for a `feature`, it won't work. **Mandatory, at least one is required**

 `hash` can be set if you want to search on hash. **Optional**